 Understand also that attending maths lessons or following math courses with a maths tutor is not enough.
 Revising what you have covered in class helps you to secure that understanding of the lesson and consolidate your knowledge, focusing on points you find slightly more difficult and giving you the confidence to approach similar questions with little or no apprehension.

-By spending time over subjects again and again, you can then give your full attention to each subsequent lesson and apply what you learn along the way.
+By spending time going over subjects again and again, you can then give your full attention to each subsequent lesson and apply what you learn along the way.

 Don't get us wrong, not everyone is going to become a math genius overnight, and many will still face challenges that will seem too hard to overcome, but as long as you are realistic in your goal then there is absolutely no reason why you can't succeed in achieving what you'd like to in this subject.

 Remember, if you make mistakes - that's okay!
 Every mistake is an opportunity to learn so that you don't get tripped up on exam day.
 In fact the more mistakes you make, the more determined it can make you to do better and the more effective that lesson can be.
 Be motivated by your downfalls - pick yourself up again and fight harder instead of staying down and hoping for the best.